“A lot of people have great ideas, but nothing in the world is cheaper than a good idea with no action.”

 I have always been on the search for a way to save a dollar.
 When I was in high school, I’d drive an hour to go to the only consignment store in our county to purchase Guess jeans (did I just date myself?) for $10.
 I was the type of person who would walk through the grocery store and only eat samples just to get a free meal.
 When my wife and I were first married, we had many meals of Chicken Voila!
 I don’t put an exclamation point there because it was so exciting.
 That was the name of the brand: Chicken Voila!

 Even though we can now afford to loosen up the purse strings and live a little, I oftentimes just can’t shake that frugal feeling.
-That’s not necessarily a bad thing; there’s no point in spending money needlessly on things which don’t really matter to me.
+That’s not necessarily a bad thing; there’s no point in spending money needlessly on things that don’t really matter to me.
 However, there are times when it makes sense to actually spend a little money on something because going the cheap or free route winds up costing so much more in the long run.

 I’ll share an example of a very stupid money decision I recently made.